 Behind the 10 most iconic “It” bags in history are 10 of fashion’s most iconic brands, cementing their forward-thinking values with prescient designs – many of which are still relevant today.
 Over the past 70 years, these bags have made the list because they’ve either stood the test of time or defined an era – or both.

 Louis Vuitton 'Speedy'

-It doesn’t get much more iconic than the Louis Vuitton ‘Speedy’ bag, which was created for major film star Audrey Hepburn.
+It doesn’t get more iconic than the Louis Vuitton ‘Speedy’ bag, which was created for film star Audrey Hepburn.
 As the story goes, Hepburn asked Vuitton to scale down his enormous ‘Keepall’ travel bag into something more easily carried as a day bag, and that’s how the ‘Speedy’ was born.

 Once Hepburn started carrying it, its demand went through the roof, so Louis Vuitton put the style into regular production.
 As one of the brand’s remaining signatures, the ‘Speedy’ is still carried today by “It” girls, celebrities, and regular women alike.

 We owe consummate innovator Mademoiselle Gabrielle ‘Coco’ Chanel for so many wonderful fashion inventions that we still utilize today.
 Her major contribution to handbags came in 1955, when she created the Chanel ‘2.55’ flap bag – so named for the year of its creation.